-Pancreatic cancer occurs when pancreas cells multiply out of control.
-This can result in a mass of tissue.
-Sometimes, this lump is benign (not cancerous).
-When the mass is malignant (cancerous), we have pancreatic cancer.
+Cancer in the pancreas occurs when pancreas cells multiply out of control, which can result in a mass of tissue.

-The lifetime risk of pancreatic cancer is about 1.6%.
-The risk is roughly equal for men and women, and the typical age at the time of diagnosis is 65-74 years.
+The lifetime risk of developing pancreatic cancer is about 1.6%.
+The risk of developing pancreatic cancer is roughly equal for men and women.
+The typical age at the time of diagnosis is between 65-74 years.

 The pancreas is involved in maintaining blood sugar levels because it makes insulin and glucagon, two hormones that control the level of sugar in the blood.

-The pancreas is an exocrine gland due to its function that makes digestive enzymes.
-At the same time, it is considered an endocrine gland because it makes hormones such as insulin and glucagon.
+The pancreas is also considered an exocrine gland because of its function in manufacturing digestive enzymes (pancreatic amylase...) and at the same time it is considered an endocrine gland because it manufactures hormones such as insulin and glucagon.

-There are two types of tumors that grow in the pancreas: exocrine tumors and neuroendocrine tumors.
+There are two types of tumors that grow in the pancreas: exocrine gland tumors and neuroendocrine tumors.

-About 93% of pancreatic cancers are exocrine tumors, and the most common type of pancreatic cancer is called adenocarcinoma.
+About 93% of cancers that affect the pancreas are external tumors, and the most common type of pancreatic cancer is called adenocarcinoma.

-Pancreatic adenocarcinoma is what people usually mean when they say they have pancreatic cancer.
-The most common type begins in the ducts of the pancreas and is called ductal adenocarcinoma.
+Adenocarcinoma of the pancreas is what people usually mean when they say they have pancreatic cancer.
+The most common type starts in the ducts of the pancreas and is called ductal adenocarcinoma.

-There are rarer forms of exocrine neoplasia, including one called intraductal myxomatosis (IPMN), which is becoming more common.
-This type begins as a benign tumor, but it can grow and become cancerous over time.
+There are rarer forms of external tumors, including the tumor called intraductal myxoma (IPMN), which has begun to appear more in recent years, as this type begins as a benign tumor, but it can grow and become cancerous over time.

-The rest of the pancreatic tumors, about 7% of the total, are neuroendocrine tumors (NETs) called pancreatic endocrine neoplasms (PNETs).
+The remaining pancreatic tumors, about 7% of the total, are neuroendocrine tumors (NETs) called pancreatic endocrine tumors (PNETs).

-This type of tumor is also called islet cell tumor or islet cell carcinoma.
-If you have an islet cell tumor, you may hear them give it a name based on the type of hormone the cell makes.
-For example, insulinoma would be a name for a tumor in the cell that makes insulin.
+These tumors are also called islet cell tumors or islet cell carcinoma.
+If you have an islet cell tumor, doctors may give it a name based on the type of hormone the cell makes, for example insulinoma would be the name of a tumor in the cell that makes insulin.

-Symptoms of endocrine cancer of the pancreas may differ from those of traditional pancreatic cancer, such as jaundice or weight loss.
-This is because some PNETs continue to secrete hormones excessively.
+Symptoms of pancreatic endocrine carcinoma may differ from those of conventional pancreatic cancer, such as jaundice or weight loss.
+This is because some PNETs continue to overproduce hormones.

 There is no clear answer to that.
-We don't know what causes pancreatic cancer.
-But there are some risk factors.
+We don't know exactly what causes this cancer, but there are some risk factors that contribute to it.

-One in 64 people may develop pancreatic cancer at some point in their life.
+One out of 64 people may develop pancreatic cancer at some point in their life.
 A risk factor is something that increases the chance of developing a disease.
-There are risk factors that result from the behavior and they can be changed.
-For pancreatic cancer, these types of risk factors include:
+There are risk factors that result from behavior and can be changed.
+Among these risk factors are the following:

 - Having diabetes, especially type 2 diabetes associated with obesity.
-Onset of diabetes at an older age (for example, in a person in their 70s) and in a person with a normal weight or body mass index may be a sign of pancreatic cancer.
+Diabetes is also a diagnostic criterion, as the onset of diabetes may be at an older age (for example, in a person in their 70s) and in a person of normal weight or normal BMI sign of pancreatic cancer.

-- Obesity is also a risk factor.
-The accumulation of fat around the waist is a risk factor, even if you're not obese.
+- Obesity.
+Accumulating fat around your waist is a risk factor, even if you're not obese overall.